 Tips for Enjoying the Alii Luau

-- You can save 5% off your Polynesian Cultural Center package by completing an online survey.
+- You can save 10% or more off a Polynesian Cultural Center package by booking directly with the Polynesian Cultural Center online.

 - Be aware of that busiest times are January, June, July, August, and December, so book ahead for those months.
 I was told that all Polynesian Cultural Center luaus were sold out the day I was there in mid-June.